christianhernandez0129/christianhernandez01292.github.io/README.md

 3. Real Time Bus Tracker

 # Installation
-(no additional software needed)
+No additional software needed -
-To view the pojects in action simply click on the following link  https://christianhernandez0129.github.io/christianhernandez01292.github.io/
+To view the pojects in action simply click on the following link:  https://christianhernandez0129.github.io/christianhernandez01292.github.io/

 # Roadmap
 The development plan on the projects are ongoing and improvements will be made as the course comes to a completion